Height – 6 ft 1″

 Brooks steadily climbed the world rankings in 2014 highlighted by a T-4 finish at the United States Open Championship.
 He claimed his maiden European Tour victory at the 2014 Turkish Airlines Open catapulting him to 35th in the world.
 In 2015, Brooks won the 2015 Waste Management Phoenix Open in just his third start as a PGA TOUR member.

-Brooks is currently ranked 16th in the world and has been a fixture on Major Championship leaderboards for the past two years leading many to believe he will be the next young American to become a Major Champion.
+Brooks is currently ranked 8th in the world and has been a fixture on Major Championship leaderboards for the past two years.

 Brooks made his dream Ryder Cup debut at Hazeltine as he secured 4 points out of a possible 5 for Team USA.

 In the Friday morning foursomes, Brooks and partner Dustin Johnson saw off Lee Westwood and Thomas Pieters 5&4.
 Later that afternoon, he claimed another victory, this time with partner Brandt Snedeker as they bet Martin Kaymer and Danny Willett, 5&4.
 In the Saturday morning Foursomes, Brooks and Brandt claimed another point for Team USA, by beating Henrik Stenson and Matt Fitzpatrick 3&2.
 The only point that Brooks lost was with partner Dustin Johnson as they went down to McIlroy and Pieters, 3&1.
 In the Sunday singles, Brooks capped off a magical debut by beating Danny Willett, 5&4.